 Amenities

-EVA Air’s amenity kits for Royal Laurel Class passengers are legendary among frequent flyers around the globe, due to the airline’s frequent collaborations with luxury brands like Giorgio Armani and Salvatore Ferragamo.
+The amenity kits for Royal Laurel Class are legendary among frequent flyers around the globe, due to the airline’s frequent collaborations with luxury brands like Giorgio Armani and Salvatore Ferragamo.
 Passengers in Premium Laurel and Premium Economy also receive amenity kits with similar products inside (including toothbrushes, facial mist and body lotion), albeit with less opulent packaging.

-Cabin crew provide pillows and blankets to all passengers in all classes of service, though Royal Laurel Class passengers enjoy premium bedding, as well as turn-down service.
+Cabin crew provide pillows and blankets to all passengers in all classes.
+Royal Laurel Class passengers get premium bedding and turn-down service, which is a nice touch on a long flight.

 Loyalty programs, miles & credit cards

-Infinity MileageLands is EVA Air’s frequent flyer program.
-Upon signing up, most passengers earn miles by flying on EVA Air and its Star Alliance partners, though residents of certain countries may be able to use credit cards to earn additional miles.
+Infinity MileageLands is the frequent flyer program from EVA Air.
+Most travelers earn miles by flying on EVA Air and its Star Alliance partners, though some countries have credit card options for earning miles too.

 Infinity MileageLands

-All paid travel on EVA Air is eligible to earn Infinity MileageLands miles, though this may be at a reduced rate for Basic and Discount economy fare classes.
-Passengers flying on Star Alliance carriers such as United and Lufthansa may also earn miles if they enter their Infinity MileageLands number at the time of booking.
-In this case, the operating carrier of your flight determines mileage earnings on EVA Air.
+All paid travel on EVA Air earns Infinity MileageLands miles, though you’ll get a reduced rate for Basic and Discount economy fares.
+You can also earn miles on Star Alliance partners like United and Lufthansa by adding your Infinity MileageLands number to your booking.
+In that case, the airline you’re flying determines how many miles you earn.

 Credit cards